 Note: Screening colonoscopies or sigmoidoscopies are covered under this section as a preventive benefit.
 This includes polyp removal during a colonoscopy performed as a screening procedure.
-However, sigmoidoscopies or colonoscopies that are not screening are not Covered Services under the Preventive Exams and services benefit but may be Covered Services as Outpatient care and may affect Your out of pocket costs.
+However, sigmoidoscopies or colonoscopies that are not screening tests are not Covered Services under the Preventive Exams (described in this section) and services benefit but may be Covered Services as Outpatient care and may be subject to Cost Shares, as applicable.